unfoldingWord/uw-content-validation/src/components/content-check-repo/DesignSpecification.md

 These would be rules:

-- If the URL is to the repo, then the resource type would be used to qualify what is counted.
-For example for en_ta, only the folder translate would be counted.
+- If the URL is to the repo, then the resource type would be used to qualify what is checked.
+For example for en_ta, only the folder translate would be checked.
 The other folders would be ignored.
-- If the URL is to a folder within a repo, then the folder would be recursively processed and each "qualifying" file type counted.
+- If the URL is to a folder within a repo, then the folder would be recursively processed and each "qualifying" file type checked.
 - A "qualifying" file type is one that has the expected extension for the type of resource.
   - UTA, UTW: type is ".md"
   - ULT, UST, and Original Language type is ".usfm"